 - In the top right corner, there will be a ‘Print’ button (or use Ctrl+P)

 - Once the ‘print’ pop up window has appeared, change the printing ‘Destination’ to ‘Save as PDF’

-Please note, to fill in the Application Form online using a browser, please use Chrome or Internet Explorer (not Safari)
+To complete the application form online using a browser, please use Chrome or Internet Explorer (not Safari).